Private Education and the Public Interest

 Civic minded, fiscally responsible, socially and philosophically diverse, accountable and high achieving.
 These are California’s private schools—truly partners in the education of the public.

-CAPSO is a statewide consortium of private school service agencies and administrative units whose 21 members represent nearly 80% of California’s private school students in grades K-12.
-Through over forty years of information and resource sharing, CAPSO has built collegial relationships among a diverse array of religious, non-sectarian and special education private schools.
+CAPSO is a statewide consortium of private school service agencies and administrative units whose 24 members represent nearly 80% of California’s private school students in grades K-12.
+Through over forty-five years of information and resource sharing, CAPSO has built collegial relationships among a diverse array of religious, non-sectarian and special education private schools.
 CAPSO is recognized by the California Department of Education and is the California affiliate of the Council for American Private Education (CAPE).